How do I remove the obstacles in my way?

 Or a self-expression problem.
 Or a confidence problem.
 When we go beneath the surface, we usually find an inner story problem.

-Not the story you’re telling others, but the stories running your life from the inside.
-The ones that edit out your expertise before you’ve opened your mouth.
-The ones that keep you circling the same patterns.
-The ones that hold the chapters you’ve quietly set aside, even though those chapters are precisely what make you credible, interesting, whole.
+Not the story you’re telling others, but the ones running your life from the inside.
+The stories that make you edit out your thoughts before you’ve opened your mouth.
+The ones that keep you circling the same annoying patterns.
+The ones that have you keep quiet or fail to jump at the right opportunities.

 The work is also about allowing ourselves to go beyond what our rational mind tells us we are allowed to dream.
 Part of what we do together is clear the ground, and then open the space for something new to emerge.